TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/deployment.md

 ### Content Development

 Updates to Wordpress Site Content should always be performed first in the DEV environment to avoid breaking the PROD/LIVE site.
 For this project the following steps will need to be followed:
-1. Make required changes to Wordpress Site/Content on Local environment
+1. Make required changes to Wordpress Site/Content on Local environment (ideally) OR in DEV instance.
-2. Test changes
+2. Test changes using test plan
+3. Use import/export plugin to update DEV site, test again to make sure changes are not breaking PROD
+4. When approved, use import/export plugin to update PROD site

 ### Database Considerations